Frequently Asked Questions

 Your work placement must be related to your course of study.

-You must be supervised by the employer and be learning how to do a role.
+You must be supervised by the employer, and you must be learning how to do a role within the company.

 Before any placements start the employer must be checked by the Work Placement Team.